 Global Honors students may be eligible for scholarship funds to help toward study abroad program fees.

-The Global Scholar Award of up to $1500 is available to all students admitted to the program, and may be used to partially finance study abroad.
-Students who submit successful proposals for the Bamford Fellowship in Global Engagement during their first year with the Program are also eligible for an award of $2000 to cover research activities, including study abroad expenses directly related to their Bamford Fellowship research projects.
+The Global Scholar Award is available to all students admitted to the program, and may be used to cover some modest study abroad expenses.
+Students who submit successful proposals for the Bamford Fellowship in Global Engagement are also eligible for an award of $2000 to cover research activities, including study abroad expenses directly related to their Bamford Fellowship research projects.

 The cost of the flight is usually not included in the study abroad program fee.
 Therefore, it is wise to look for flights early.
 STA Travel is an agency that caters specifically to students.